 STEP 3: Put tea into teapot and add hot water.

 Figure out how much water your teapot holds and add the right amount of tea.

-Pour tea from the teapot into tea cups.
-Hold onto the teapot lid with a finger so that it doesn’t fall off as you’re pouring.
+PRO TIP: Hold onto the teapot lid with a finger so that it doesn’t fall off as you’re pouring.

 Add milk or sugar if drinking oolong or black tea.
 Don’t add milk or sugar if you’re drinking green or white tea.
 (Please, no.)

 I’m using a tea strainer so that I can filter out the tea leaves but if your teapot has an infuser, there’s no need for one.

 I really don’t like tea leaves sitting in water after the steep time since it makes the tea really bitter.
 To avoid this, use a tea infuser inside a teapot so that the tea leaves are separated from the water after the first pour or make just enough tea and pour out every last drop so there isn’t any water sitting in the teapot.

 If you want to have another cup, pour more hot water into the teapot and set the timer again.
 For the second steep, add 1-2 more minutes.

 With these steps, you’ll enjoy a perfect cup of tea each and every time.